-We conduct Shabbat Services on the fourth Saturday morning of each month starting at 10:30 am.
+In most months our Shabbat Services are on the fourth Saturday morning, starting at 10:30 am.
 We will also celebrate many Jewish holidays and other events at this location.

-THE BIG ISLAND OF HAWAII Hawaii Island (called “The Big Island,” “Orchid Island,” or “Volcano Island”) has the largest land area in the archipelago, more than 4,000 square miles … somewhat larger than Connecticut.
+HAWAI`I ISLAND (called “The Big Island,” “Orchid Island,” or “Volcano Island”) is the largest island in the United States and has the greatest land area in the Hawaiian archipelago: more than 4,000 square miles (10,430 square kilometers) … somewhat larger than the entire state of Connecticut.
+All of the other Hawaiian islands could fit inside the Big Island (with room to spare!) yet only 13% of the state’s population lives here.
 The main town on the Kona coast is Kailua-Kona.
-The city of Hilo is on the eastern coast of Hawaii Island.
-The word, “Hava i’i,” when spoken in Hebrew, means “Let us have an island.”
-Both Aloha and Shalom mean hello, goodbye, peace and love.
-So much about Hawaii feels Jewish.
-Being Jewish in Hawaii is as natural as watching Creation before your eyes as our volcano erupts, seeing fish in the ocean that look hand-painted by HaShem, and experiencing true relaxation and renewal on Shabbat in the most beautiful place on Earth.
+The city of Hilo is on the island’s eastern coast.
+Spoken in Hebrew, the word “hava i’i” means “Let us have an island.”
+Both Aloha and Shalom mean “hello,” “goodbye,” “peace” and “love.”
+Being Jewish in Hawaii is as natural as witnessing Creation as Kilauea volcano erupts, seeing fish in the ocean that appear to be hand-painted by HaShem, and experiencing true relaxation and renewal on Shabbat in the most beautiful place on Earth.
 Kona Beth Shalom has been West Hawaii’s Jewish Congregation since before 1985.